HOME Register

 Third world economies are complaining of the World Bank's high interest charges.

-finances: noun. management of funds; the obtaining of funds or capital.
+finances: noun.
+Management of funds; the obtaining of funds or capital.
 It takes plural verb forms when it means money or other liquid resources of a government, business, group or an individual

 Example: